VCD Unit 2 AOS 2

 Make a mind map to explore two main concepts - flavors and concepts that enhances them.

-Consider the following concepts to support your flavor.
+Consider the following list of concepts to support your flavor.
 If you're not sure how a concept can support ideas about a flavor, take a look at the beer labels I photographed below.
 Look at how they show 'summer' for example.

 Concepts for consideration: